-A bag containing 4g of agar-agar is available to make about 400ml of new substrate (that corresponds to about 20 petri dishes).
+However, a bag containing 4g of agar-agar is also available to allow you to make about 400ml of new substrate (that corresponds to about 20 petri dishes).

 Indication: 1 teaspoon is about 1g of agar-agar and 1 tablespoon is about 2g of agar-agar.